-The placement of the projecting sign covers a portion of the belt cornice that separates the two floors of the building.
-The belt cornice is an architectural feature that should not be obscured, per the previously cited guidelines.
-Staff recommends that if the projecting sign is approved, that the size of the sign be reduced to provide at least three inches between the top of the sign and the bottom of the belt cornice.
+The placement of the wall sign along 7th Street sign does not leave space between the sign and the red brick detailing, including the belt cornice that separates the two floors of the building.
+The belt cornice is an architectural feature that should not be obscured, per the Secretary of Interior's guidelines, and furthermore, it should be visually separated from the signs such that the edges of the architectural details are apparent.
+Staff recommends that any signs on the 7th Street facade should be placed to leave at least three inches, or the height of one brick, between the edge of the sign and the red brick detailing.